Histone: Structure

 The highly basic nature of histones, aside from facilitating DNA-histone interactions, contributes to their water solubility.

 Histones are subject to post translational modification by enzymes primarily on their N-terminal tails, but also in their globular domains.
 Such modifications include methylation, citrullination, acetylation, phosphorylation, SUMOylation, ubiquitination, and ADP-ribosylation.
 This affects their function of gene regulation.

 In general, genes that are active have less bound histone, while inactive genes are highly associated with histones during interphase.
 It also appears that the structure of histones has been evolutionarily conserved, as any deleterious mutations would be severely maladaptive.
 All histones have a highly positively charged N-terminus with many lysine and arginine residues.

+Beyond eukaryotes

+Archaeal histones show much greater diversity in their organization, despite containing only the equivalent of core histone folds.
+They tread paths of core histone evolution that eukaryotes have not necessarily taken.
+Most archaea histones assemble into a H3-H4-like dimeric structure made out of a single type of unit.
+Such dimeric structures can stack into a tall superhelix ("hypernucleosome") onto which DNA coils in a manner similar to nucleosome spools, as demonstrated in Thermococcus and Methanothermus.
+33% of archaeal genomes have no identifiable histone genome and 28% only has one H3/H4-like gene, without the specialization into four main types in eukaryotes.
+The rest, however, do include some degree of specialization, including histones that are unusual from the eukaryotic point of view.